mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   after the file name instead of an "X" for closing the tab:
 - EXPLORER file names have a white circle before the names of files with unsaved changed
+- to see a list of all editor tabs and select one to edit, click the ellipsis in the upper-right and select "Show Open Editors"
 - can horizontally scroll through tabs
 - right-click to get menu containing
   - Close, Close Others, Close to the Right, Close Saved, Close All